-(l) Inventories
+(i) Inventories

-Inventories, consisting of finished goods, work in process, raw materials and goods in transit, which are purchased from contractual manufacturers and component suppliers.
+Inventories, consisting of finished goods, work in process and raw materials, which are purchased from contractual manufacturers and component suppliers.
 Inventories are stated at the lower of cost and net realizable value.
 Cost of inventory is determined using the weighted average cost method.
 Adjustments are recorded to write down the cost of inventory to the estimated net realizable value due to slow-moving and obsolete inventory, which is dependent upon factors such as historical and forecasted consumer demand, and promotional environment.
 The Company takes ownership, risks and rewards of the products purchased.